zekizeki/nodeDockerMachine/README.md

 -   active		Get the active machine name
 -   create		Create a machine
--   config		Print the connection config for machine
 -   inspect		Inspect information about a machine
 -   ip			Get the IP address of a machine
 -   kill			Kill a machine